kenaschmidt/PolygonApiClient/README.md

 ### Socket Calls

 Socket calls return a `SocketHandler` object which provides a security-specific link to streaming socket events (Aggregates, Trades, Quotes).

+## Update Notes

+### 1/3/24

+-`PolygonClient` Base client functionality is mostly complete and tested.
+Can successfully pull down all REST requests for Stocks and Options (Haven't touched indices or currencies yet).
+-Started working on an `ExtendedClient` that will provide a more intuitive interface with the return data.
+This introduces some new models (`Security`,`Tick`,`OptionChain` etc) and some data structures to store and manage/analyze.
+This namespace will be more experimental and obviously the base client will function independently.